hashiprobr/nfp-index/README.md

    It is more accurate to say that the goal is making programming classes easy as possible where it doesn't matter, while still allowing them to be as difficult as necessary where it matters.
-This improves not only the intrinsic motivation, but also the reliability of assessments.
+This improves not only intrinsic motivation, but also reliability of assessments.

 5. *Why not use an established platform and provide scaffolds for the more difficult parts?*